dean-mccarthy/WebApp-Chatroom/README.md

-# CPEN 320 Assn 6 Pokemon Chat App AI
+# Pokemon Chat App AI

 For this assignment we included OpenAI's GPT-4o-Mini integration with the function of summarizing the chatlogs